josephspurrier/gomithrilapp/README.md

 # Build the docker containers.
 make docker-build

-# Launch the docker containers.
+# Run the docker containers: DB, API, and UI.
 docker-compose up

-# Open your browser for the UI: localhost
+# Open your browser to the UI: http://localhost
-# Open your browser for the API: localhost:8081
+# Open your browser to the API: http://localhost:8081
+# Open your MySQL tool to the DB: localhost:3306

-# Bring down the docker containers.
+# Stop and remove the docker containers.
 docker-compose down
 ```